tanteckfang/tp/docs/DeveloperGuide.md

 ![EditSequenceDiagram](images/EditSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for FindCourseCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram. </div>
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for EditCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram. </div>

 The following activity diagram sheds more light on how exactly the chain of edit operations work: